 There are a handful of ways with which you can reduce noise in DaVinci Resolve.
 We’ll go through a few below.

-What an Audio Gate does is filter what audio passes through to a channel and how much.
-It is particularly effective in parts of your recorded audio clips that are silent but contain some background noise.
+It is a particularly effective tool when it comes to the parts of your recorded audio clips that are silent but contain some background noise.
 To use an audio gate:

 This line is the point where DaVinci Resolve starts to lower the volume of your audio clip to remove noise.
 It shows you the lowest and highest decibels of your clip when it crosses the audio threshold.